Blood Death Knight Gear, Tier Sets & BiS – Legion 7.3.5

 is not great unless you desperately need the Effective Health afforded by the Stamina.
 This probably won't apply to you as a Blood Death Knight unless you are undergeared, but it could apply to your co-tank depending on their class.
 Each of these trinkets can be swapped to the other on a 30 second cooldown, and they can be swapped in combat.
 This can result in some interaction with your co-tank to have the best-optimized setup between the two of you depending on what each of you are doing at a given moment.
 Overall, they will probably both fall behind other, better options.

 is a neat concept, but not a good trinket.
 There are far better uses for your trinket slots.
 Critical Strike is a poor stat for Blood.
 A randomly-chosen procced HoT, Shield or vampiric AoE aura every 20 seconds can't possibly compete with more consistent and effective trinkets available in Antorus or even Haste/Strength stat sticks.
-Adding a little bit more healing to a Blood Death Knight is like pouring a cup of salt water into the ocean.
+The heal proc can be good, but adding a bit more healing to a Blood Death Knight is like pouring a cup of salt water into the ocean.
 Who's going to notice?

 is not an amazing trinket overall, but it can be amazingly strong in the right situations.
 Being unable to use abilities or move while the trinket is active is a tremendous handicap, and Mastery is a bad stat, so this will only really be important for extreme cooldown uses.
 That said, it will be pretty amazing when you need it.
 A 960 version of this trinket absorbs 24 million damage for 3 seconds.
 That is an amazingly potent defensive cooldown!